Amoreg/DeVops---Repos/PROJECT 5/shell.md

 #### iv.
 IT support and operations teams utilize shell scripting to fix problems, keep an eye on systems, and do regular maintenance to make sure the systems work at their best.

+# Getting Started With Shell Scripting

+####  1.Variables: are used to store and manipulate data.
+They are assigned values using the '=' operator, and the value is accessed using $variable_name.

+#### 2. Shebang:The shebang at the beginning of a script specifies the path to the shell that should be used to interpret the script.
+In this case, it indicates that the Bash shell should be used.

+#  #!/bin/bash

+#### 3. Comments: Lines beginning with the '#' character are comments and are ignored by the shell.
+Comments are used to add explanations and annotations to the script for human readers.

+### This is a comment

+#### 4. Command Execution:This allows you to capture the output of a command and store it in a variable.
+The $(command) syntax is used for command substitution.

+#### result=$(command)

+#### 5. Control Flow

+####  a.
+Conditionals: Conditional statements allow you to execute different blocks of code based on specified conditions.
+Square brackets are used for testing conditions.